 First-Year Housing Agreement Conditions of Rental

-So far as feasible, the University tries to assign to each student, on a first-come, first-served basis.
+First-Year room assignments are made by the Dean for First-Year Experience.
+So far as feasible, students are assigned to their preferred room type (single/double/triple) on a first-come, first-served basis.
 Assignments to residence hall rooms can ordinarily be regarded as final and permanent.
 However, the University reserves the right to make adjustments in room assignments where it deems necessary.
-Please indicate your preference for single or double room, but please note that the University cannot absolutely guarantee the availability of the type of room you request.
+Please indicate your preference for single, double or triple room, but please note that the University cannot absolutely guarantee the availability of the type of room you request.

 Substance-Free Housing Option

 Alcohol and other drugs are not permitted in FY residence halls at any time, but SubFree Housing goes a step further.
 Selecting Sub Free Housing indicates you will abstain from using alcohol and other drugs at all times and that you wish to live with other students who will do the same.

 Coed Housing means you will be on a hall with men and women as hallmates assigned to the same RA, as opposed to a hall of all men or all women.
 Roommates will always be of the same gender, and none of the bathrooms in First-Year residence halls are coed.